-Investing in either a database, data lake, data warehouse or data mart ultimately says one thing about an organization.
-They care about acquiring and utilizing data responsibly and what it means for their business.
+Investing in either a database, data lake, data warehouse or data mart ultimately says something about an organization.
+They care about acquiring and utilizing data responsibly, and what it means for their business.
 Without data, there is no way to scale up successfully.
-Get started with Zuar to find a business intelligence solution no matter the size of your company.
-From data marts to data lakes, we’ve got you covered.
+Get started with Zuar to find the right business intelligence solution regardless of the size of your company.
+From marts, to lakes, to warehouses- we've got you covered!